 The trunk offers 12.3 cu. ft. of cargo space.

 Powertrain: The base engine is the 132-hp 1.8L 4-cylinder DOHC.
+It's a very reliable and easy to maintain engine.
 The XRS comes with the 158-hp 2.4L 4-cylinder.
-Both engines are very reliable and easy to maintain.
 Transmission choices include a 4-speed automatic (5-speed automatic in XRS) or 5-speed manual.

 The manual Corolla has even better fuel economy: 28/35 mpg or 8.4/6.7 liters per hundred kilometers.
 With a manual transmission, you will be saving around 100 dollars a year on fuel costs compared to the automatic.